9657153907/fetch-api-userdata/README.md

 # 🌐 FetchVerse: Explore Users

 ## 📌 Task
-Internship Task 7: Use JavaScript Fetch API to retrieve and display user data from a public API.
+Task : Use JavaScript Fetch API to retrieve and display user data from a public API.

 ## 🔧 Tech Stack
 - HTML5